 Australian Early Development Census

-The Australian Early Development Census (AEDC) is a national census of early childhood development based on data collected about children in their first year of full-time school, also known as transition.
+The Australian Early Development Census (AEDC) is a national census of early childhood development based on data collected by teachers about children in their first year of full-time school, also known as transition.

-Read more about the AEDC data collection on the Australian Early Development Census (AEDC) website.
+Read more about the AEDC on the Australian Early Development Census (AEDC) website.

 AEDC data collection

-The AEDC measures how children have developed when they start school, across five key areas of development referred to as domains: physical health and wellbeing, social competence, emotional maturity, language and cognitive skills,and communication and general knowledge.
+The AEDC measures how children have developed by the time they start school, across 5 key areas of development referred to as domains:

 Read more about the AEDC development domains on the AEDC website.